Student Spotlight: Clare Mayer

 “Despite the many difficulties, there was a bright side.
 My orphanage was connected to an older-age home.
 Many times, I would sneak over the fence to talk and play cards with the older people.
 It was during these times when I came the closest to receiving what I needed the most – love.
 The older people, especially a lady whom I will never forget, showed me what love was and how it felt to be loved.
 This is the time I look back to as when I found my calling to be a geriatric nurse.”

-Mayer and her sister were both adopted at the same time, and their parents brought them to the U.S. She currently has six younger siblings with another on the way.
+Mayer and her sister were both adopted at the same time, and their parents brought them to the U.S. She currently is the oldest of eight.

 When it came time for college, Mayer was fortunate to live near College of DuPage, which offered affordable tuition and a well-regarded Nursing program.
-She also has received several scholarships through the College of DuPage Foundation: the Hal Keller/Forbes Scholarship, Naperville Rotary Charities, Lillian Neale Campbell Scholarship, and the Foundation Supplies Scholarship.
+She also has received several scholarships through the College of DuPage Foundation: the Hal Keller/Forbes Scholarship, Naperville Rotary Charities, Lillian Neale Campbell Scholarship, the Paul W. and Katherine T. Hedburn Impact Scholarship, and the Foundation Supplies Scholarship.

 “Not only is COD helping me learn the knowledge and skills I need to become a nurse, it is also helping me financially through local and foundation scholarships,” she said.
 “Although these donors are helping me financially, they are also helping me in something that I believe is much more meaningful, which is realizing how blessed and fortunate I am.